miztiik/security-automation-respond-to-failed-ssh-access/README.md

     - **EC2 Instance**: We will use this instance to attack
         - This instance will be pre-baked with cloudwatch agent to send `ssh` logs to Cloudwatch LogGroups
+    - **CloudWatch LogGroup**: Stores the `ssh` logs from EC2
+        - A Lambda function will be subscribed to this log group
     - **Lambda**: Triggers the step function to isolate instance
         - The trigger is based on `ssh_invalid_user` log filter
+        - Pass the `inst_id` to the step function
     - **StepFunction**:
-        - If **EXTREME REMEDIATION ACTION**: Isolate the EC2 instance with quarantine security group
+        - *EXTREME REMEDIATION ACTION*: Isolate the EC2 instance with quarantine security group
-            - As this is a demo, I am using a quarantine SG.
+            - As this is a demo, This automation will quarantine the EC2 Instance with SG.
 You can modify this lambda to suit your needs
         - Notify InfoSecOps
     - **CloudWatch Alarms**
         - Invalid User Alarm